 We compared baseline characteristics and 28-day mortality of the RECOVERY cohort with those of the reference population, in each case restricted to England only.
 Age was stratified into 4 groups: <60, 60-69, 70-79, and ≥80.
 We presented continuous parameters as mean with standard deviation (SD) or median with interquartile range (IQR) as appropriate (with visual assessment of frequency distribution for normality), and frequency counts and percentage distribution for categorical parameters.
 We compared age, sex, and region of residence by calculating a representativeness ratio - defined as the proportion of people within RECOVERY in each category divided by the proportion of people within the reference population in the same category – and presented these along with 95% confidence intervals [95% CI].20 We also calculated a recruitment ratio defined as number of individuals included in RECOVERY divided by the number of individuals in the reference population.
 We then aggregated individuals in each cohort into three-month periods and conducted the same calculations as above for each time period separately.

 The primary RECOVERY trial outcome of 28-day all-cause mortality was calculated starting from the index date in both cohorts, overall and over time (by three-month periods).
 We presented crude and age- and sex-adjusted mortality rates with 95% CI,20 with adjustment performed using direct standardisation methods20 (i.e. applying RECOVERY mortality rates to the reference population age and sex composition using the age groups mentioned above).
-Further methodological details are provided in Annex I (available as Supplementary data at IJE online).
+Further methodological details are provided in Annex I.

-We used Stata v17/MP to derive baseline characteristics and outcomes in HES and Civil Registrations data in both cohorts, and R v4.2.1 for all subsequent data management, statistical analysis, and plotting (further details are provided in Annex I, available as Supplementary data at IJE online).
+We used Stata v17/MP to derive baseline characteristics and outcomes in HES and Civil Registrations data in both cohorts, and R v4.2.1 for all subsequent data management, statistical analysis, and plotting (further details are provided in Annex I).

+Ethics committee approval

+The RECOVERY trial has been approved by the UK Medicines and Healthcare products Regulatory Agency and the Cambridge East Research Ethics Committee (reference 20/EE/0101).
+The dataset used to build the reference population by the University of Oxford has been approved by the Central and South Bristol Research Ethics Committee (reference 04/Q2006/176).

 Results